wireservice/agate/docs/index.rst

 Why use journalism?

 * A clean, readable API.
-* Optimized for exploratory use in the shell.
+* Self-documenting code patterns.
 * A full set of SQL-like operations.
 * Full unicode support.
 * Decimal precision everywhere.
 * Pure Python.
-It works everywhere.
+It runs everywhere.
 * 100% test coverage.
 * Extensive user documentation.
 * Access to the full power of Python in every command.
-* Thoroughly documented implementations of common analytical techniques.
+* Well-documented implementations of common analytical techniques.
+* Modular and extensible for custom analysis.

 Table of contents
 =================